Cement makers Holcim and Lafarge win U.S. antitrust approval to merge

-WASHINGTON (Reuters) - Holcim Ltd, a Swiss company, and Lafarge S.A., which is based in Paris, on Monday won U.S. antitrust approval to merge after they agreed to divest assets, the Federal Trade Commission.
+WASHINGTON (Reuters) - Holcim Ltd HOLN.VX, a Swiss company, and Lafarge S.A.
+LAFP.PA, which is based in Paris, on Monday won U.S. antitrust approval to merge after they agreed to divest assets, the Federal Trade Commission.

 The companies agreed to divest plants, terminals and a quarry to gain approval of their $25 billion deal, the FTC said.